Get Approved for up to $35,000 in 3 minutes

 As a society we often view bankruptcy as sort of a Scarlet letter that individuals must carry around like a shameful mark of failure.
 But it shouldn’t be that way.
 Bankruptcy can be viewed in a positive light – a clean slate or renewed purpose in one’s life.
 It’s an opportunity to start fresh and chart the course of your financial life in the right direction, like rebuilding your credit score and establishing good credit.

 The first step towards rebuilding your credit after bankruptcy is obtaining a copy of your credit report and carefully reviewing it.
-Your credit report is available for free from Borrowell.
+Your can get your free credit reports from Borrowell, Credit Karma and Clear Score.
 This is the credit report that potential loan lenders look at, so you need to make sure this information is accurate.

 If you’re not already in the know, you need to become extremely familiar with credit.
-Learn about the criteria that is used to calculate your credit score, and understand the behaviours that can hurt and raise your credit score.
+Learn about the criteria that are used to calculate your credit score and understand the behaviours that can hurt and raise your credit score.
 A little education will ensure you take the fastest route back to a good financial standing.

 Believe it or not, having a bankruptcy on your credit report is preferable to having outstanding and delinquent balances, which damage your credit reputation.
 Just make sure your credit report shows $0 balances for those debts and accounts that have been discharged through your bankruptcy.